 - Second Year: Population, tectonics and the weather and climate of the UK.
 Pupils also go on a trip to the Peak District to introduce them to geology, which underpins a lot of the GCSE and A-level courses

-- Third Year: UK landscapes, rivers and changing cities (we now study GCSE Geography from the start of Third Year).
+- Third Year: UK landscapes, rivers and Global development (we now study GCSE Geography from the start of Third Year).

 Geography further up the school

-The department has introduced the new Edexcel A GCSE course which will be examined from summer 2018 onwards.
+We study the Edexcel A Specification at GCSE.
+From 2018, pupils will be graded at 9-1 under the numeric award system.
 The course develops a wide range of geographical skills and builds a good base of knowledge and understanding across a number of different areas.

 Students will study a range of topics, some physical and some human, but all with some interaction and interconnection.
 Physical topics include rivers, weather hazards and ecosystems and their management.
-Human topics include changing cities, global development and resource management.
+Human topics include global development and resource management.
 There will be two major field work opportunities, one focusing on a physical area of study, the other on a human area of study which will feature as part of the final examinations.
+Physical Geography field work is carried out around the Edale and Kinder Scout area of the Peak District and the Human Geography field work in central and inner city Manchester.
 There is no coursework.

 As with all the new Geography A-level specifications, the new A-level is linear and will be assessed at the end of the Second Year via three different exam papers and an independently researched piece of coursework.